handsontable/handsontable/docs/content/guides/cell-types/dropdown-cell-type.md

 # Dropdown cell type

+Use the dropdown cell type to collect user input with a searchable menu that lets the user choose a suggested option while typing.

 [[toc]]

 ## Overview

 The dropdown cell type is based on an autocomplete cell type and can also be searchable.

 ## Usage

 This example shows the usage of the dropdown feature.
 Dropdown is based on [Autocomplete](@/guides/cell-types/autocomplete-cell-type.md) cell type.
 All options used by `autocomplete` cell type apply to `dropdown` as well.

 ::: only-for javascript